 Borders can do the same thing.
 They can waste part of your design space and they also date your artwork making it look older and less interesting than more open, modern designs.

-It looks a lot less cramped and it stands out from other bordered ads in the book.
+Here's that same ad without a border allowing the design to breathe.
+It looks a lot less cramped and it stands out from other bordered ads in the book. |

 Borders can be RISKY.